 Waygo is an app that is changing the way expats, tourists, and business travelers experience Asia and pictorial languages.

-Utilizing a combo of both Optical Character Recognition and a translation piece, Waygo translates Chinese & Japanese characters into English text by seeing images, finding the relevant text, and finally creating sensible phrases.
+Utilizing a combo of both Optical Character Recognition and a translation piece, Waygo translates Chinese, Japanese & Korean characters into English text by seeing images, finding the relevant text, and finally creating sensible phrases.
 Waygo does not require an internet connection to operate.
 Companies that enter the field of OCR spend many years getting their solution to work, let alone be any good.
 We are no different.
 Our team has been working on our in-house, proprietary algorithms for about two years and it has paid off.
 When benchmarked against ABBYY (the top commercial OCR) our software is five times faster, two times more accurate, and a tenth of the file size.

 Before Waygo, Huan-Yu was in research at Boston University after finishing his Masters in Image Processing.
 Fun facts?
 Although born and raised in Taiwan, Huan-Yu has never been to mainland China.
 He can recognize thousands of pieces of classical music, even able to guess the composer of a piece he’s never heard.